The Top 5 Mushroom Paint Colours: The Kissin’ Cousins of Greige

 - Some beige paint colours can look more mushroom in a north-facing room as the cool light can gray them out

-- Mushrooms really only look mushroom when they are light/medium – medium toned.
-Any lighter and they are more like a tan.
-Any darker and they can look brown.
+- Mushroom really only look mushroom when it’s light-medium – medium toned.
+Any lighter and it’s more like a tan colour.
+Any darker and it can look brown.

 Confusing, I know – but that’s why you’ve got me in your back pocket (and I do pinch…).
 Now let’s expand on those thoughts just a bit…

 South-facing rooms have a warmer light coming in and mushroom paint colours generally do well in these spaces.
 Yes, they will warm up, but you’ll find that they generally still hold a ‘basic mushroom’ look, particularly if you choose a mushroom that has a wink more gray in it.

 However, some greige paint colours can LOOK like a mushroom colour in a south-facing room (or west-facing in the afternoon).
 South-facing light is a warm light, so it will take that gray-beige blend and try to lean it more to the beige-brown side, making it look more like mushroom.